 Cost: $4500 with a non-refundable, non-transferable deposit of $500.

-For those that do not have college level Anatomy and Physiology, we require this online A&P course.
-Details will be given at registration.
+For those that do not have college level Anatomy and Physiology, we require this online A&P course with Tammi Sweet at Heartstone Center for Earth Essentials.
+Sacred Plant students are offered a significant discount for the course.
+More details will be given upon registration.

 Required texts which are not included in the fee: